discordjs/discord.js/docs/docs_voiceconnection.rst

  - The `end` event is emitted once playback ends.
 Depending on various factors, it may be emitted a couple seconds earlier than the actual stream ending, you may have to add an offset if necessary.
  - The `error` event is emitted if an error happens during playback, such as failing to send a packet.

+The intent can later be accessed again using the `playingIntent` property.
 If you prefer _Promises over callbacks, this method will return a promise you can use in the same way as the callback.

 playRawStream(stream, `options`, `callback`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~